gajabaar/2024-playground/README.md

 # 2024-Playground Project

 Welcome to the `2024-Playground` repository!
-This document will guide you through the setup process and understanding the contribution guidelines, which is essential for participating in this project.
+This document will guide you through the setup process and understanding the contribution guidelines, which are essential for participating in this project.

 ## Steps for Contributing